 Tofino is one of the most magical little towns in Western Canada.
 It’s the ultimate outdoor adventure playground with some of the most stunning scenery in the world.
-Discover endless tree-lined beaches, thousands of islands and an incredible array of wildlife including bears, whales and wolves.
+Discover endless tree-lined beaches, thousands of islands and an incredible array of wildlife including bears, whales and wolves, and other impressive Tofino attractions.
 We worked and lived here for the summer a few years ago, plus we’ve visited countless times throughout our lifetime and that’s why we wanted to put this list together of the absolute best things to do in Tofino, BC.

 We have no doubt you’ll fall in love with this quaint little surf town on the west coast of Vancouver Island.
 It feels like a town from a different era and it’s hard not to enjoy the hippy culture and unique local residents that make this place special.